bluehalo/node-fhir-server-mongo/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/asymmetrik/node-fhir-server-mongo/badge.svg?targetFile=package.json)](https://snyk.io/test/github/asymmetrik/node-fhir-server-mongo?targetFile=package.json)

 ## Intro
 This project is an example project built on `@asymmetrik/node-fhir-server-core` and has a MongoDB back end storing sample data.
 It's built with the ability to run in docker or node.js.
 To get started developing in Docker, see [Getting Started with Docker](#getting-started-with-docker).
 To get started developing with Node.js and Mongo, see [Getting Started with Node](#getting-started-with-node).
 You can serve multiple versions of FHIR with just one server.
-By default, DSTU2 (1.0.2) and STU3 (3.0.1) is enabled.
-You can choose to support both versions or just one version by editing the config.
+By default, R4 is enabled but DSTU2 (1.0.2) and STU3 (3.0.1) are also supported.
+You can choose to support all versions or just one version by editing the config.

 ## Getting Started with Docker